-For example use we will create etl.viewSimplePayment view that outputs payments data and etl.uspUpdatePayment procedure that imports payments with simultaneous normalization.
+For example, we will create the etl.viewSimplePayment view that outputs payments data and the etl.uspUpdatePayment procedure that imports payments with simultaneous normalization.

-Using of intermediate etl.viewSimplePayment let's to switch data source or change authentication it the future.
+Using the intermediary etl.viewSimplePayment view allows switching data source or change authentication it the future.

-As we can see above the only not existing item, account and company names are inserted.
+As we can see above, the only non-existing item, account and company names are inserted.

 Creation of New Cash Flow Reports in New Database